 The download method used by the operator is optional and in part depends upon the capabilities of the network and the Hosts on the network.

 9.19.2.3.1 OOB Forward Data Channel Operation

-The following figure describes the communication between the Headend and the Card and the Card and the Host.
+The following figure describes the communication between the Headend and the Card and the Host.